Modern vs Legacy Vendor Management Systems: Key Differences

 Can a modern VMS replace multiple workforce systems?

-Conexis VMS is purpose-built as a modern, cloud-based vendor management system designed specifically for today’s mid-market contingent workforce programs.
+Conexis VMS is purpose-built as a modern, cloud-based vendor management system designed specifically for today’s contingent workforce programs.

 Unlike legacy VMS platforms that were retrofitted for modern use, Conexis was designed from the ground up with API-first architecture, configurable workflows, and an intuitive user experience for hiring managers, suppliers, and workers alike.